CONNECT WITH me ON INSTAGRAM

 Cuba Casa particular | Cons

-Other than those two minor points there really are no other negatives to casa particulars in Cuba.
+Other than those two minor points, there really are no other negatives to casa particulars in Cuba.
 Just remember you’ll need a VPN to access Airbnb in Cuba.

 Cuba Accommodation | Conclusions

-For those who actually want to see Cuba and spend longer on the island a casa particular is their best choice.
+For those who actually want to see Cuba and spend longer on the island, in my opinion a casa particular is their best choice.
+From my own experiences, I’d say that Cuban hotels are really only suited to those travelers who want cheap ‘all inclusive’ packages in a tropical climate.

-By selecting a casa particular for your stay you’ll be supporting a local engaged in private enterprise.
+By selecting a casa particular for your stay in Cuba, you’ll be supporting a local engaged in private enterprise.
 You will be supporting a local Cuban business.
+And to top it off – not only will you likely save money, the best accommodation, food and drinks in Cuba are outside of the hotels.

 Where Can I Get More Information About Cuba?

 I’ve made my Complete Guide To Traveling Cuba available on this website.
-And I would strongly advise you to read it before travelling to Cuba.
+And I recommend you read it, before traveling to Cuba.
 It will help you navigate Cuba and Cuban society.

-My Complete Guide To Cuba will save you a lot of time and a significant amount of money on your trip to Cuba.
-Cuba is not the sort of destination in which you can just arrive unprepared.
+My Cuba travel guide will save you a lot of time and money on your next trip to Cuba.
+Cuba is not the sort of destination in which you can arrive unprepared.
+Read the most complete Guide To Traveling Cuba.